 When you are paying so dearly for a luxury vacation, you understandably have pretty high expectations.
 So when it takes 15 minutes to get an iced tea, or your cruise line abandons you during a major taxi strike, you feel a bit miffed.
 Those same incidents might sting a little less had you gone for the budget option.

 Big Ships are upping the ante every year with indoor ice skating rinks, huge cast entertainment productions and a enormous casinos.
 Silversea kept it simple with a spa, a gym with complimentary fitness classes, a nightly lecture or performance, and a healthy schedule of shuffleboard and such.
 For us, this was perfect after jam-packed port days.
 For some, it might be… boring.
 (Though I stand by the expression “Only boring people get bored!”)

 • • • • • • • • • • • • • • • • • • • •

 I realize that a luxury cruise is out of reach for many people (myself very much included!)
 And I’m sure there are others (families, those that want indoor rock climbing walls on their ships) have no interest at all in a smaller line.
-But I also think there are probably plenty of folks out there with enough cash who shy away because they have the same misconception I did about a cruise ship holiday.
+But I also think there are probably plenty of folks out there with enough cash who shy away because they have the same misconception I did with lumping all cruising together.
 So whether you’re looking for the splurge of a lifetime or thinking about dipping your toe in cruising for the first time, I highly recommend checking out a small, luxury line.
 You won’t regret it!
 And if you want to bring me along, I can totally check my calendar.
 (Looking at you, Dad).